AliAlkadhim/FSU_HGCAL_DB/README.md

-# Other tests (these use mysql, so slower and not as important for now)
+# Other tests (these use mysql, so slower and not as important for now, but has the very important capability of *automatic updating* to the DB)

 # Reconstruct Existing Data Into Database (do this first)- Workflow:
 * Go to /tests/